Ehrlichia ruminantium: Diagnosis

 On post mortem examination, a light yellow transudate that coagulates on exposure to air is often found within the thorax, pericardium, and abdomen.
 Most fatal cases have the hydropericardium that gives the disease its common name.
 Pulmonary oedema and mucosal congestion are regularly seen along with frothy fluid in the airways and cut surfaces of the lungs.
 To definitively diagnose the disease, C. ruminantium must be demonstrated either in preparations of the hippocampus under Giemsa staining or by histopathology of brain or kidney.

 Treatment and control

 During the early stages of disease, animals may be treated with sulfonamides and tetracyclines.
 In advanced disease, prognosis is poor.
 Tetracyclines can also be used prophylactically when animals are introduced into an area endemic with heartwater.
-Ectoparasiticides, used as dips, can be used to reduce exposure the animals exposure to bont ticks.
-In areas endemic for heartwater, the use of dips against other ticks of domestic animals, such as Rhipicephalus (Boophilus) and Hyalomma species is likely, and this will usually contribute to control of vectors of E. ruminantium.
+Ectoparasiticides, used as dips, can be used to reduce the animal's exposure to bont ticks.
+In areas endemic for heartwater, the use of dips against other ticks of domestic animals, such as Rhipicephalus (Boophilus) and Hyalomma species, is likely, and this will usually contribute to control of vectors of E. ruminantium.